5 Keys to Calming a Restless Mind and Finding Internal Peace

 A restless mind gives neither truce nor rest.
 You end up jumping from one worry to another, from fear to anxiety.
 You slowly end up weaving complex webs in your brain that rob you of that amazing privilege known as internal peace.

 Some people could confuse this concept of a restless mind with curiosity and productivity.
 While it’s true that internal energy sometimes reflects the desire to learn, most of the times this restlessness is actually just mental noise.
 It’s confusion, exhaustion and unhappiness.

-Below, we are going to make some suggestions for you to reflect on to help you find a sense of calm and internal peace.
+Below, we’re going to make some suggestions for you to reflect on to help you find a sense of calm and internal peace.

 A restless mind and the turbulent ocean of your mind

 One of the most well-known books regarding the complex situations where mental noise is intermingled with depression is written by Kay Jamison.

-This psychiatrist at the University of Johns Hopkins in Baltimore explains his unique case in this interesting work.
+This psychiatrist at the University of Johns Hopkins in Baltimore explains her unique case in this interesting work.

 “As a young girl, I was always prone to emotional instability.
 Sadness accompanied me throughout my adolescence, and when I began my professional life, I fell into inescapable cycles between fear, anxiety, and a restless mind that barely allowed me to live,” says Jamison in An Unquiet Mind.

 1. Get rid of unnecessary weight to find internal peace

-You are carrying this around, even though you can’t see it.
+You’re carrying this around, even though you can’t see it.
 As soon as you begin to see the weight in your mind, you’ll feel better.

 - You’re surrounded by people that, rather than providing for you, rob you of energy.

 - You could be prioritizing things that are not beneficial for you.